mehh0vcki/scripts/README.md

 no, just make better detections for exploits. smh

 ## should i credit you?
-only if you take parts of my code. don't be a script kiddie, thanks!
+only if you take parts of my code. don't be a script skiddie, thanks!

 ## note
 don't really expect any major updates for scritps, because i am too lazy to code this shit.